 Day 14: Mission Beach

 Enjoy some beach time.
 This beach connects 4 palm fringed villages which you can walk to.
-Aside from the beach you can check out the chocolate factory or the nearby rainforest and Fan Palm walk
+When you want a break from the beach check out the chocolate factory or the nearby rainforest and Fan Palm walk

 Day 15/16: Wooroonooran National Park